gunjan1909/react-stream-chatapp/README.md

 Simple channel based chat application made in Typescript using Vite React Nodejs and Stream and Fastify.

-NOTE:- Stream API is not free(free trial used for development).
+NOTE:- Stream API is not free(free trial used for development)(SERVICE STOPPED/FREE TRIAL ENDED).

 ### Technologies Used: